- Role-based, attribute-based, & just-in-time access to infrastructure

 Implement least privilege access during onboarding

-Hiring managers should inform HR* upon the hire of a new employee.
+Hiring managers should inform HR upon the hiring of a new employee.
 HR communicates this to IT, who creates a checklist of access and permission levels appropriate to the role.
 This checklist should include systems internal to the company, as well as any necessary external portals (HR, payroll, etc.).
-The owner of each application will review and approve account creation and permission levels, and then work with IT to complete user setup.
+The owner of each application will review and approve account creation and permission levels and then work with IT to complete user setup.